hairline-bandit/Gloss-Programming-Language/docs.md

 "remove" removes a value from an array by index

+"strIndex" gets the leftmost index of a substring from a string

+"strRindex" gets the rightmost index of a substring from a string

+"split" splits string by a delimeter

+"join" joins arr string by a separator

+"arrIndex" gets the leftmost index of a value from an arr < There are 5 1 character suffixes for the function

+"arrRindex" gets the rightmost index of a value from an arr < There are 5 1 character suffixes for the function

 To use pop, put the pop keyword followed by a colon and a space

 Then put the array that you'd like to pop from (followed by a semicolon ofc)